October 18, 2013

 A similar technique was used more recently in the 2009 movie,The Proposal, transforming Rockport, Massachusetts into Sitka, Alaska.
 Read about that in the links below.

 The oh-so romantic Quiet Man rain scene at the abbey, used a set created by Hollywood.
-John Wayne never looked better in a silk shirt! :o)– with Maureen O’Hara
+John Wayne never looked better (in a silk shirt! :o)) with

 Excited to be on The Quiet Man tour, by the Palace Bridge